i-machine-think/machine/data/CLEANED-SCAN/README.md

 The folder [add_prim_split/with_additional_examples](add_prim_split/with_additiona_examples) contains variations of the setup for adding the primitive "jump" command, where both the primitive jump command and varying numbers of compositional jump commands are included in the training set.
 Files are named "tasks_train_addprim_complex_jump_numX_repY.txt" where X is the number of (randomly selected) compositional jump commands included in training, and Y denotes different replications of the random selection.

-Please refer to the paper above for a discussion of the additional splits.